tiffgong/cpsc210/README.md

 ## User stories

 As a user, I want to be able to collect "reloads" and use them.
+_(add Reloads to Game)_

 As a user, I want to be able to move my player in all 4 directions.

 As a user, I want to be able to shoot bullets from my player in all directions.

-As a user, I want to be able to die if I run into a target.
+As a user, I want to be able to die if I run into a target or off screen.

 As a user, I want to be able to press enter to shoot, back key to reload, arrow keys to move.